 Raster Design is Autodesk’s solution for automatically converting a raster image for AutoCAD.

-Raster Design utilises simplistic vectorization methods which are not designed to convert each image element to their correct vector CAD entity.
+Raster Design utilizes simplistic vectorization methods which are not designed to convert each image element to its correct vector CAD entity.
 Instead, all elements will be represented as lines or polylines.

 Raster Design may be commonly used by AutoCAD users due to the fact that it is part of the AutoDesk product offering.
 Therefore there is little friction in trying Raster Design’s conversion results first before finding that better results can be achieved with another solution.

 Scan2CAD is raster and vector conversion software designed specifically for CAD & CAM.
 We have spent the last 20 years focused purely on improving the conversion performance, saving time and money for the world’s design, manufacturing, and AEC companies.

 If you need to convert an image to AutoCAD format you will most likely find that Scan2CAD will offer the best performance in almost any circumstance.